mxmgorin/my-service-bus/README.md

 ### 2.2.5
 * Pages Support
 * GC works as fast as it can
-* Added Visualisation - how many messages are on delivery
+* Added Visualisation - how many messages are on the delivery